UMR-CNRM/snowtools/doc/source/misc/surfex-dev.rst

 - cen_dev: branch for new developments (recommended for all developers)

 New branches must be named ``cen_dev_<project>`` with ``<project>`` being the name of the project or clearly describe the goal of the branch and originating from ``cen_dev``.
+When you end your developments:

+- test your code (see below)
+- merge the cen_dev branch in your code
+- rebase your dev
+- make a pull request for adding your devs to cen_dev branch

 Rules coding for SURFEX-Crocus
 ------------------------------